cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 ```

 - param0: specify a platform, only (ios, mac, android, linux and tizen ) are valid values.
+    - Note: This parameter is required each time when you run the script.

 - param1:
     - use `all` to build all the 3rd party libraries, it will take you a very long time.